Arlene Alda

-Arlene Alda (née Weiss; born March 12, 1933) is an American musician, photographer and writer.
+Arlene Alda (née Weiss; born March 12, 1933) is an American photographer and writer.
 She began her career playing clarinet professionally, then moved on to photography and writing children's books.
 She is married to actor Alan Alda.

 Early life

 Alda was born Arlene Weiss in the Bronx, New York City to Jewish parents.
 She attended Evander Childs High School and Hunter College, graduating in January 1954 as a music major, Phi Beta Kappa, Cum Laude.
 She became a member of the National Orchestra, a training orchestra, conducted by Leon Barzin.
 She studied clarinet with Abraham Goldstein and Leon Russianoff, becoming a member of the Houston Symphony Orchestra, playing assistant first clarinet and bass clarinet under the baton of Leopold Stokowski.

 Weiss played first clarinet in the Ridgefield Orchestra.
 She pursued an early interest in photography by studying with Mort Shapiro and Lou Bernstein, ultimately changing careers and becoming a photographer and writer.
 As a photographer, Alda had several one-person shows, including those in Nikon House in New York City and the Mark Humphrey Gallery in Southampton, New York.
 As a freelance photographer, her photographs have appeared in The Saturday Evening Post, Vogue, People Magazine, Life Magazine, and Todays Health Magazine, for which she received a Chicago Graphics Communications Award for her photo essay, "Allison's Tonsillectomy".